 - 11. An agency should consider using supplemental forms of public engagement after issuing an interim final rule.
-Consistent with Executive Order 13,563 and Recommendation 2021-2, Periodic Retrospective Review, an agency should prioritize for retrospective review interim final rules that are significant regulatory actions under Executive Order 12,866 as amended by Executive Order 14,094.
+Consistent with Executive Order 13,563 and Recommendation 2021-2, Periodic Retrospective Review, an agency should prioritize for retrospective review interim final rules that are "major rules" as defined in the Congressional Review Act.
 An agency should explain in any subsequent final rule what supplemental public engagement the agency undertook. - 12.
 Consistent with Recommendation 2014-4, "Ex Parte" Communications in Informal Rulemaking, an agency should disclose ex parte communications that occur during supplemental public engagement.
 For purposes of applying Recommendation 2014-4, an interim final rule should be considered the equivalent of a notice of proposed rulemaking.